MicrosoftDocs/architecture-center/docs/example-scenario/private-web-app/private-web-app.md

 Using the Private Link-specific hostname like `contoso.privatelink.database.windows.net` won't work either, because SQL Database doesn't accept this hostname.
 The hostname still resolves to the public IP address, due to [how DNS works for private endpoints](/azure/private-link/private-endpoint-dns).

-To make DNS resolve the hostname to the SQL Database's private IP address, configure App Service to use an Azure Private DNS zone.
-In the web app's [configuration settings](/azure/app-service/configure-common#configure-app-settings), set **WEBSITE_VNET_ROUTE_ALL** to `1` and **WEBSITE_DNS_SERVER** to `168.63.129.16`, the IP address of the Azure DNS service.
+To make DNS resolve the hostname to the SQL Database's private IP address, [configure App Service to use an Azure Private DNS zone](/azure/app-service/configure-common#configure-app-settings).
+Add a `WEBSITE_VNET_ROUTE_ALL` setting with value `1` and a `WEBSITE_DNS_SERVER` setting with value `168.63.129.16`, the IP address of the Azure DNS service.
 For more information, see [App Service Virtual Network integration with Private DNS zones](/azure/app-service/web-sites-integrate-with-vnet#azure-dns-private-zones).

 Now `contoso.database.windows.net` no longer resolves to the public IP address, but to the private IP address in the **PrivateLinkSubnet**, as defined in the Azure Private DNS zone.
 Traffic flows privately over the Virtual Network.

-If the Virtual Network already has a custom DNS server that resolves the SQL Database hostname to its private IP address, the delegated **AppSvcSubnet** subnet inherits the Virtual Network DNS setting, and doesn't need the **WEBSITE_DNS_SERVER** configuration setting.
+If the Virtual Network already has a custom DNS server that resolves the SQL Database hostname to its private IP address, the delegated **AppSvcSubnet** subnet inherits the Virtual Network DNS setting, and doesn't need the `WEBSITE_DNS_SERVER` configuration setting.
 For more information, see [Name resolution that uses your own DNS server](/azure/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances#name-resolution-that-uses-your-own-dns-server).

 If you don't have a custom DNS server, you can define DNS for the entire Virtual Network by setting its DNS server IP address to `168.63.129.16`, the IP address of the Azure DNS service.
 The app then inherits this address.

 The scope and possible impact of defining DNS for the entire Virtual Network is larger than setting it for the individual App Service, and affects all workloads that run within that network.
-Regardless of whether the DNS configuration is set on the app or on the Virtual Network, the app's **WEBSITE_VNET_ROUTE_ALL** setting must be `1` to make the DNS resolution work.
+Regardless of whether the DNS configuration is set on the app or on the Virtual Network, the app needs the `WEBSITE_VNET_ROUTE_ALL` with value `1` to make the DNS resolution work.

 ## Components

 This scenario uses the following Azure services:

 - [Azure App Service](/azure/app-service/app-service-web-overview) hosts web applications, allowing autoscale and high availability without having to manage infrastructure.

 - [Azure SQL Database](/azure/sql-database/sql-database-technical-overview) is a general-purpose relational database managed service that supports relational data, spatial data, JSON, and XML.

 - [Azure Virtual Network](/azure/virtual-network/virtual-networks-overview) is the fundamental building block for private networks in Azure.
 Azure resources like virtual machines (VMs) can securely communicate with each other, the internet, and on-premises networks through Virtual Networks.

 - [Azure Private Link](/azure/private-link/private-link-overview) provides a private endpoint in a Virtual Network for connectivity to Azure PaaS services like Azure Storage and SQL Database, or to customer or partner services.

 ## Alternatives